 Hopefully, now that we haven’t heard from IVisa in a few days, everything must be in process.
 If all goes well, we should have the visas in our inbox within a week.

-Then, I was dealing with the awful side effects of the antibiotics I took needlessly when I didn’t actually have an abscessed tooth or any teeth problems after all.
-Then, the itching from the dust mites got so bad, I could barely sit in the car for hours focusing on anything but the itching.
-It’s amazing we had guests during those periods and even ventured out to dinner.
+Then, I was dealing with the awful side effects of the antibiotics I took needlessly when I didn’t have an abscessed tooth or any teeth problems after all.
+Then, the itching from the dust mites got so bad.
+I could barely sit in the car for hours, focusing on anything but the itching.
+It’s fantastic we had guests during those periods and even ventured out to dinner.

 Hopefully, if all goes well in getting our new 90 day-visa stamps, we’ll apply for our Wild Card entrance pass to Kruger National Park, good for one year.
-It pays for itself in three or four visits so even if we aren’t here for a full year, buying it is worthwhile.
+It pays for itself in three or four visits, so buying it is worthwhile even if we aren’t here for an entire year.

-With fewer animals coming to the garden this past week, most likely due to the heat, yesterday afternoon we decided to drive through Marloth Park to see if we’d find any new and exciting wildlife.
+With fewer animals coming to the garden this past week, most likely due to the heat, yesterday afternoon, we decided to drive through Marloth Park to see if we’d find any new and exciting wildlife.
 We weren’t disappointed.
-We took enough good photos to last for days, hoping in the interim, more visitors will stop by.
-It’s almost 10:30 am and we’ve yet to see anyone, except for a young male kudu who just showed up as I wrote this.
+We took enough excellent photos to last for days, hoping more visitors would stop by in the interim.
+It’s almost 10:30 am, and we’ve yet to see anyone, except for a young male kudu who just showed up as I wrote this.

-Although, many of our family members prefer to “chat” via email, text, Facebook, and other social media.
+However, many family members prefer to “chat” via email, text, Facebook, and other social media.
 That’s the way of the world these days.
-But, we are grateful to be traveling at this time in history, when communication is easy via the internet and it’s easy to stay in touch.
+But, we are grateful to be traveling at this time in history, when communication is accessible via the internet, and it’s easy to stay in touch.
 Talking on the phone seems to be a luxury these days, which many will understand.

 We are off to Komatipoort to grocery shop during the heat of the day.
 It’s pleasant to ride in the air-conditioned car during the 20-minute drive.
-The crowds while shopping, prompt us to take extreme care while in the market when many don’t properly wear their masks.
+The crowds while shopping prompt us to take extreme care while in the market when many don’t correctly wear their masks.

 We hope you have a pleasant day!